-For both Solvency II and the consolidated UK GAAP financial statements, the valuation methodology for property, regardless of whether or not it is held for own use, is fair market value.
+For both Solvency II and the comparable consolidated UK GAAP financials, the valuation methodology for property, regardless of whether or not it is held for own use, is fair market value.

 Under UK GAAP lease obligations and right of use asset related to the period after 31 December 2019 are off balance sheet obligations.
 However, the basis for SII valuation is IFRS.
-Therefore, a solvency II adjustment of £19.2m has been made to show the fair value of leased property in accordance with IFRS 16 which came into force on 1 January 2019.
+Therefore, a Solvency II adjustment of £21.7m has been made to show the fair value of leased property in accordance with IFRS 16 which came into force on 1 January 2019.